cabforum/forum/SCWG-charter.md

    * URL for its criteria for adding and removing certificates from such list.

-**(d)**  There is a six-month probationary period during which an Applicant must attend at least 30% of all SCWG teleconferences and at least one SCWG face-to-face meeting (either physically or virtually).
-An Applicant may become a Voting Member, if the SCWG determines by consensus among the Members during a Meeting or Teleconference that the Applicant meets all of the requirements of this section 3, or upon the request of any Member, by a Ballot among the Members.
-Acceptance by consensus shall be determined or a Ballot of the Members shall be held as soon as the Applicant indicates that it has presented all information required and has responded to all follow-up questions from the SCWG and the Member has complied with the requirements of Section 5.5 of the CA/Browser Forum Bylaws.
+**(d)**  There is a mandatory six-month probationary period during which an Applicant must attend at least 30% of all SCWG teleconferences and at least one SCWG face-to-face meeting (either physically or virtually).
+After successful completion of the mandatory probationary period, an Applicant may become a Voting Member, if the SCWG determines by consensus among the Members during a Meeting or Teleconference, or upon the request of any Member, by a Ballot among the Members, that the Applicant meets the requirements of section 3(a) or 3(b).
+Acceptance by consensus shall be determined, or a Ballot of the Members shall be held, as soon as the Applicant indicates that it has presented all information required and has responded to all follow-up questions from the SCWG and the Member has complied with the requirements of Section 5.5 of the CA/Browser Forum Bylaws.

 **4. Ending SCWG Membership:** Members may resign from the SCWG at any time.
 Resignation or other form of membership termination does not prevent a Member from potentially having continuing obligations, under the Forum's IPR Policy or any other document.

    **(a) Certificate Consumer:** A Certificate Consumer Member is suspended, and its right to vote automatically ceases, if any of the following become true:

    * it ceases to maintain a list of CA certificates that its membership-qualifying software product uses to validate the chain of trust from the TLS certificate to a root certificate in its root store;